JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all lines that do not contain a pattern
+Disaplay all lines starting with a letter in a file